peritext/peritext/specification/sections/doc-meta_syntax.md

 }
 ```

-## Modulo metadata BibTeX
+## Peritext metadata BibTeX

-Modulo uses the BibTeX syntax to describe its documents.
+Peritext uses the BibTeX syntax to describe its documents.
 It uses a loosely and "tolerant" definition of BibTeX, accepting zotero-flavoured BibTeX, and adding its own specificities to the format :

 ```